takezoe/predictionio-template-automl/README.md

 ]
 ```

 Define `schema` according to your data, and specify `target` which will be a response of prediction Web API.
-Currently, this template supports only binary classification, so the target field must be a binary type.
+Note that the target field type must be `double` for now.